rentruewang/mind/code/fpoop.md

 > FP is good at adding new transformation at a fixed set of things,
 > OOP is good at adding new thing for a fixed set of transformations.

+## Good code in each

+I feel like good = simple.
+Easy to understand, elegant, minimizing information exchange unless absolutely necessary (modular).

+Compared to each other

+- OOP relaxes:
+    Mutation.
+Sometimes good and simplest OOP code use this, and can mutate global state.
+(Contexts, command line parser, global variables etc).
+    Easy polymorphism.
+This means objects can be as complicated as possible.
+This means you can write libraries that capture only high level business logic.

+- FP relaxes:
+    Places where you can use the functions.
+This means instead of if-else, you can use function pointers and don't hard code the decision boundary.
+    Relation between objects.
+This means you can use them however you like, each are going to be isolated for the most part.